EGAdams/linuxBash/python_menus/menu_builder.md

 # Your role
 - Expert Python Developer
 - World-class Object-Oriented Programmer
-- Seasoned user of GoF Design Patterns
+- Seasoned user of The Gang of Four Design Patterns

 # Your task
-Break up the following code into classes and methods.
+- Break up the following code into classes and methods.
 You can use any design pattern you see fit.
+- During your refactoring process, make at least one object that reads a configuration file and runs the appropriate commands.
+  - an example:
+  - ``` 1.)
+Execute the Python run.py script.
+        - Action - run.py
+        - Change to Working Directory - /home/adamsl
+        - Open Subprocess - false
+        - Use the Expect library - false
+        ...

+        2.)
+Open the AI Research Menu
+        - Action - ai_menu.py
+        - Change to Working Directory - /home/adamsl
+        - Open Subprocess - true
+        - Use the Expect Library - false
+        ...

+        n. ) ...
+    ```

+# Source Code to Refactor
 ```python
 import os
 import dotenv